Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • excess weight;

-Many ailments are manifested in girls during pregnancy, when the body changes significantly, the hormonal background is disturbed and the organs need to rebuild for a new job.
-During this period, women can detect a violation of the uteroplacental circulation.
+Many ailments appear in girls during pregnancy, when the body changes significantly, hormonal levels are disrupted and organs need to be rebuilt for a new job.
+During this period, women may experience impaired uteroplacental circulation.
 The process develops against the background of a decrease in the metabolic, endocrine, transport, protective and other functions of the placenta.
-Because of this pathology, placental insufficiency develops, which contributes to a disturbed metabolic process between the organs of the mother and the fetus.
+Because of this pathology, placental insufficiency develops, which contributes to a disrupted metabolic process between the mother’s organs and the fetus.

 Classification

-To make it easier for doctors to determine the etiology of the disease, they deduced the following types of common acute circulatory disorders in the cardiovascular system:
+To make it easier for doctors to determine the etiology of the disease, they identified the following types of common acute circulatory disorders in the cardiovascular system:

 • disseminated intravascular coagulation;